-The Department of Medicine offers 6 one-year preliminary, 1 research track, and 20 three-year categorical positions in Internal Medicine.
+The Department of Medicine offers six one-year preliminary, one research track, and 20 three-year categorical positions in Internal Medicine.
 We do not offer observerships of any sort so as to focus our educational effort on our own trainees.

 The General Internal Medicine wards and the Ambulatory Care Clinics represent the key portions of the resident's experiences during the three year residency.
 These experiences are augmented by rotations through subspecialty medicine inpatient/outpatient services including (Endocrinology, Nephrology, Pulmonary, Rheumatology, Gastroenterology, Cardiology, Infectious Diseases and others).

 During either the one-year preliminary or the three-year Categorical Internal Medicine program, the resident will have diverse experiences at both of our affiliated teaching hospitals:

 Care is provided by teams led by attending faculty.
 At the University Hospital, inpatient attendings are full-time academic hospitalists.
 One senior (R-2 or R-3 resident) and two interns (R-1 residents).
 Medical students are assigned to each team, working cooperatively to provide care to patients assigned to the team.
 Patient care is optimized by the close collaboration between resident teams, pharmacists, social workers, and case managers.
 At the VA hospital, teams are headed by a VA internist, and manned by one senior resident and two interns.

 Our inpatient teams abide by a "hard cap" of 18 patients designed to minimize the revolving door effect seen in other hospital systems.